kayceemartin/Harry-Potter-World/README.md

 >I would like to have a home page with a one question quiz.
 How you answer that question will then bring you to your house common room where three characters appear.
 By clicking on each character you are then given information about that character.

 ### Stretch Goals
->I would like to add a login in feature and a multi-question quiz to be sorted into a house.
+>I would like to add a search bar feature where you can search for any character and a multi-question quiz to be sorted into a house.
 I would also like to have a button in each Common Room that you can take "polyjuice potion" and see another house's common room.